How do spaghetti plots work? Here’s how forecasters predict the paths of hurricanes

 Idalia moved from just north of Cuba in the Gulf of Mexico to the Big Bend in Florida due to the direction of the “steering winds” around the high-pressure system.

-Another factor in Idalia’s movement especially after landfall in Florida, was a cold front that moved from west to east.
-The winds behind a cold front are north winds which means they’re coming in from the northwest and moving southeast.
+Another factor in Idalia’s movement, especially after landfall in Florida, was a cold front that moved from west to east.
+The winds behind a cold front are north winds, which means they are coming in from the northwest and moving southeast.

 As Idalia made landfall and continued into the southeastern United States, the position of the winds around the high-pressure system and the approaching cold front pushed Idalia in an eastward direction, “steering” the system back into the Atlantic.

-This “steering flow” is also why we barely saw any rainfall in the Triad from Idalia.
-The cold front moved through the western half of North Carolina before Idalia arrived and steered the tropical system towards the North Carolina coast, bringing them a significant amount of rainfall in comparison to us.
+This “steering flow” is also the reason why North Carolina’s Piedmont Triad region barely saw any rainfall from Idalia.
+The cold front moved through the western half of North Carolina before Idalia arrived and steered the tropical system towards the North Carolina coast, bringing them a significant amount of rainfall in comparison.